 So, I decided to spend a few hours researching the best motorcycle backpacks for all types of commuting.
 I’m looking for backpacks that are more secure when riding at speed, streamlined so I don’t feel like I’m wearing a parachute, and waterproof where possible.

-There are 4 recommendations below, and I’ve rounded up our top 4 list with my recommendation of the best motorcycle backpack for the money.
+There are 4 recommendations below (including waterproof bags), and I’ve rounded up our top 4 list with my recommendation of the best motorcycle backpack for the money.

 OGIO No Drag Mach 5